Austin Homeowners

 3

-TX foreclosures complete in ~60 days.
-File in Travis County District Court before the first-Tuesday sale.
+TX non-judicial foreclosure can complete in approximately 60 days.
+Generally no post-sale redemption.
+File a civil lawsuit and seek a TRO in Travis County District Court before the first-Tuesday auction.

 • Homestead Protection: TX Constitution Art.
-16 § 50 — among strongest in US.
+16 § 50 — among strongest in the US.
+Protects your primary residence in Travis County from forced sale by most creditors (does not prevent foreclosure by your mortgage lender).

 Austin FAQ